webmapper/amaps/README.md

     npm run test

-During development, you can use e.g. [nodemon](https://github.com/remy/nodemon) to rerun the tests on changes to your test files:
+During development, to rerun the tests on changes to your test files, run:

-    nodemon --watch scripts --watch test -e js,html scripts/serve.js
+    npm run watch-test

 ### with `docker-compose`